 - 2011.
 "ELITE: Ensemble of Optimal, Input-Pruned Neural Networks Using TRUST-TECH."
 IEEE Transactions on Neural Networks 22 (1): 96-109. .

 - 2010.
 Direct Methods for Stability Analysis of Electric Power Systems: Theoretical Foundation, BCU Methodologies, and Applications. : 494 pp..
-New York: Wiley. .
+New York, United States: Wiley. .

 - 2009.
 "Application of TRUST-TECH methmodology in optimal power flow of power systems."
 In Optimization in the Engery Industry , 297-318.
 Springer. .